-The length of a typical privatization transaction is not prescribed.
-Assuming no interruptions and the transaction progresses as planned, it should take between 12-18 months for the completion of a privatization transaction.
-The length of privatization transactions may be impacted by:
+The length of a typical privatisation transaction is not prescribed.
+Assuming no interruptions and the transaction progresses as planned, it should take between 12-18 months for the completion of a privatisation transaction.
+The length of privatisation transactions may be impacted by:

 - GoJ procurement process for engagement of consultants

-- Readiness of entity for privatization (availability of audited or other financial information, legal and other due diligence information)
+- Readiness of entity for privatisation (availability of audited or other financial information, legal and other due diligence information)

 - Legal or other issues revealed in the due diligence process which may impede the transaction and must be resolved.

-- Funding for the privatization transaction including the engagement of consultants
+- Funding for the privatisation transaction including the engagement of consultants

 - Protracted negotiations of final terms with Preferred Bidders